cambridge-cares/TheWorldAvatar/web/twa-vis-platform/README.md

 5. Start the stack as per usual

 If you are creating a custom visualisation service on the stack, please note to update the `BASE_PATH` environment variable for your subpath.

+## 3. Release

+Github Actions has been configured to automatically compile, build, and release the platform when the pull request has been merged.
+However, before merging the pull request, update the `CHANGELOG.md` and `VERSION` accordingly.
+Look at the [Wiki](https://github.com/cambridge-cares/TheWorldAvatar/wiki/Versioning) for the versioning format.

+Once merged, a release email will be sent to the mailing list based on the `CHANGELOG.md`.